judsonlmoore/judsonlmoore.com/_posts/travel/destinations/germany/2016-09-08-german-wine-country.markdown

 I highly recommend that you make a visit to the German wine country and to Landau.
 Take your family, your friends, or just yourself.
 You are going to have a great time!
 Have you been to Landau before?
 Are you thinking about making a trip there?
 I would love to hear your thoughts in the comments below, or reach out to me directly at [@JudsonLMoore](http://twitter.com/judsonlmoore).

-{% include image.html alt="Friends in the German Wine Country walking through a vineyard." file="../assets/images/2016/09/friends-in-the-german-wine-country-walking-through-a-vineyard.jpg" description="" %}
+{% include image.html alt="Friends in the German Wine Country walking through a vineyard." file="../assets/images/2016/09/friends-in-the-german-wine-country-walking-through-a-vineyard.jpg" alt="" description="" %}